Banner Health offers only diagnostic testing, which will confirm if you are currently infected with COVID-19. We do not

 Banner Urgent Care offers COVID-19 testing for those who are experiencing symptoms of COVID-19, as well as those who have concerns of exposure.

-If you are concerned that you might have been exposed to someone with COVID-19 or are experiencing symptoms such as fever or dry cough, please contact your primary care provider.
+If you are concerned that you might have been exposed to someone with COVID-19 or are experiencing COVID-19 symptoms, please contact your primary care provider.

 Please wear a mask to your appointment and bring your health insurance card with you if you have one.

 If your test results are negative, you can return to your normal daily routine if you do not have symptoms.
 Keep in mind you should remain at home if you are still sick.
 While you may have tested negative for COVID-19, it is possible you have another illness that could spread to others.
 Manage your symptoms at home and contact your primary care provider (PCP) if you have any questions or concerns.
-It is important to remain at home until you have been symptom-free for at least 72 hours.
+It is important to remain at home until you are symptom-free so that you do not get others sick.

-If your test results are positive, Banner will notify the county and state health departments and provide you with next steps, which could include an additional quarantine period.
-This quarantine period is extremely important to ensure you do not spread the virus to others.
+If your test results are positive, Banner will notify the county and state health departments and provide you with next steps, which could include an additional isolation.
+This isolation period is extremely important to ensure you do not spread the virus to others.
+Current CDC guidance is to isolate for 5 days followed by an additional 5 days of continuous masking around others.

-If you are exhibiting symptoms of COVID-19 and believe you are experiencing a medical event that requires immediate attention, visit an emergency room for evaluation and treatment.
+If you are exhibiting symptoms of COVID-19 and believe you are experiencing a life-threatening medical event that requires immediate attention, visit an emergency room for evaluation and treatment.
 Please wear your own mask to the emergency room or put on a hospital-provided mask immediately upon arriving to protect other patients, visitors and health care workers.